l2hyunwoo/metro/docs/bindings.md

     Metro takes inspiration from Guice in handling these in the binding graph.
 Since they cannot be added directly to the graph as-is (otherwise they would cause duplicate binding errors), a synthetic `@MultibindingElement` _qualifier_ annotation is generated for them at compile-time to disambiguate them.
 These are user-invisible but allows them to participate directly in graph validation like any other dependency.
 Metro then just adds these bindings as dependencies to `Binding.Multibinding` types.

-## Optional Dependencies
+## Optional Bindings

-Metro supports optional dependencies by leaning on Kotlin’s native support for default parameter values.
+Metro supports optional bindings by leaning on Kotlin’s native support for default parameter values.
 These are checked at injection sites and are allowed to be missing from the dependency graph when performing a lookup at validation/code-gen time.

 The below example would, since there is no `Int` binding provided, provide a message of `Count: -1`.